James Goodhart

-James Goodhart (1845–1916) was an English physician whose work extended into various medical fields, including morbid pathology and paediatrics.
+Sir James Frederic Goodhart, 1st Baronet (24 October 1845 – 28 May 1916) was an English physician and paediatrician.
+His work extended into various medical fields, including morbid pathology and paediatrics.
 He held positions in a number of London hospitals and institutions, including Guy's Hospital and the Evelina Hospital for Sick Children.
 After his retirement, he set up in private practice in Portland Place, London.
 In 1911, Goodhart was awarded the baronetcy of Portland Place and Hoylte.